DillonB042106/megr2157-portfolio/docs/assignments/A02/index.md

 I chose a trapezoidal geometry with triangle bracing to spread out load and make sure the roller support stays static.
 ## Communicate

+This assignment took way longer than it should've (13 hours).
+I finished before I realized that I used a type of steel that is hollow and I computed most of my values with solid square steel.
+All of my calculations were wrong and the dimensions for my truss changed significantly.
+I also had to revisit method of joints from statics and double check all of my work.

 <a href="https://postimg.cc/F7VS6KFm" target="_blank"><img src="https://i.postimg.cc/J49QGy9y/IMG-0026.jpg" alt="IMG-0026"></a><br><br>